justinmklam/personal-website/content/posts/2017/06/sous-vide-pla.md

 {{<img caption="Diagram showing the effect of heat treatment on the material's microstructure.
 (Source: Rigid Ink Blog)" src="/imgs/blog-imgs/sous-vide-pla/annealing_prints.jpg" >}}

-### Annealing, Plastic, And You

-From our newfound knowledge in maximizing material performance in metals, we know:
+So to recap our newfound knowledge in maximizing material performance in metals:

 1. Internal stresses are bad
 2. Internal stresses are created when a material is pushed, squeezed, and formed into a part